 - Lonely - your baby feels safe when they can see your face, hear your voice, smell you and feel your touch.
 Crying is their way of asking to be held to feel safe.

-- Wet or dirty - check to see if their nappy is wet or dirty.
+- Wet or dirty - check to see if their nappy is wet or dirty, and change them if they are.

-- Tired - your baby may be tired, try gentle rocking in a dimly lit room.
+- Tired - try gentle rocking in a dimly lit room.

-- Too hot or too cold - generally you can dress your baby with one more layer than you have on.
-For advice on safe temperatures and dressing see: www.lullabytrust.org.uk/safer-sleep-advice/baby-room-temperature/.
+- Too hot or too cold - for advice on safe temperatures and dressing see: www.lullabytrust.org.uk/safer-sleep-advice/baby-room-temperature/.

 - Uncomfortable - your baby may feel uncomfortable because of something scratchy like clothing tags or a zip.